 Close-up, the glaciers of Pakistan are like worlds unto themselves.
 They have their own valleys, peaks, rivers, and fields, all made from ice.
 It’s a surreal experience and is definitely a good reason to travel to Pakistan.

 5. The Indus Valley Was One of the Original Cradles of Civilization

 In ancient times, there were only a few regions that thrived.
 There were gloriously fertile lands where humankind flourished thanks to a surplus of water and resources.
 The Nile River Delta and Mesopotamia are usually the areas that get the most attention but in reality, there were lots of other civilizations hustling hard for their space in the world!

 The ruins of Mohenjo-daro are a testament to this.
-Travelling along the Indus river today, there’s quite a lot of ancient towns and village ruins which you can see that sprung up around the mighty giver of life (The Indus, pay attention dude).
+Traveling along the Indus river today, there are quite a lot of ancient towns and village ruins which you can see that sprung up around the mighty giver of life (The Indus, pay attention dude).